Meskel Festival

 The Festival’s Unique Traditions

 The festival begins on the evening of September 26, known as Demera.
-Communities gather to build large bonfires.
-They adorn them with Meskel flowers, or Adey Abeba, which bloom now.
+Communities gather to build large bonfires, which they adorn with Meskel flowers or Adey Abeba, which bloom now.

-• Demera Procession: The atmosphere is charged with excitement as individuals, dressed in vibrant traditional attire, participate in a procession to Meskel Square in Addis Ababa or their local communities.
+- Demera Procession: The atmosphere is charged with excitement as individuals dressed in vibrant traditional attire participate in a procession to Meskel Square in Addis Ababa or their local communities.
 Priests lead the way, holding ornate crosses, singing hymns, and leading prayers.
-Through the ceremony, a deep collective expression of thanksgiving and faith is marked.
+The ceremony marks a deep collective expression of thanksgiving and faith.

-• Lighting the Bonfire: The bonfire acts as the centre of attention for the celebrations once it is lighted.
-The flames symbolise the divine guidance that led Queen Helena to the True Cross.
-They also represent the communal spirit of the celebration.
+- Lighting the Bonfire: Once it is lit, the bonfire becomes the centre of attention for the celebrations.
+The flames symbolise the divine guidance that led Queen Helena to the True Cross and the communal spirit of the celebration.

 Cultural Expression Through Symbols